-There is no limit on the number of applications your organization may submit to this program in FY2015.
+If your museum submits an application at the \$25,001 - \$150,000 level, there is no limit on the number of applications your museum may submit to this program.

 What if I fail to meet the eligibility requirements?

 We will not review or make awards to ineligible applicants.
 In order to receive an IMLS grant award, you must be eligible, and in compliance and good standing on all active IMLS grants.